CSaratakij/PortFolio/content/post/Hack-and-Turn.md

 other member: \
 [Nattareeya Kositvasutha ](mailto:shufier.nk@gmail.com) (artist)

+## Showcase
+{{< youtube myzIMMvDZCQ >}}

-## Technical Challenge (TODO)
+## Technical Challenge
-(about implementing the 2 genre as one in the short amount of time) (and figure out how to make both of this genre playing together...)
+Well, the challenge is about implementing 2 game genre in the same game with limit time. \
+I only have 72 hours to complete.

+The one that play hack & slash using overlap check for the slash area. \
+And the one that play turn base is just a unity gui (UGUI).